cmwylie19/peppr/docs/030_user-guide/070_custom-resources.md

 ## Importing Custom Resources

 The [Kubernetes Fluent Client](https://github.com/defenseunicorns/kubernetes-fluent-client) supports the creation of TypeScript typings directly from Kubernetes Custom Resource Definitions (CRDs).
-The files it generates can be directly incorporated into Pepr capabilities and provide a way to work with strongly-typed CRDs.
+The files it generates can be directly incorporated into peppr capabilities and provide a way to work with strongly-typed CRDs.

 For example (below), Istio CRDs can be imported and used as though they were intrinsic Kubernetes resources.